williamjog/williamjog/README.md

 ### Welcome to my profile :blush:

-My name's William and I'm software development student. :school:

 My name's William, I'm Brazilian and was born and currently live in Porto Alegre - state of Rio Grande do Sul.
-Also, I've a Bachelor in Business Administration.
-Currently I attend the Analysis and Systems Development course at Unisinos and am a Full-Stack Web Development student at Trybe.
+I've a Bachelor in Business Administration aswell I'm attending the Analysis and Systems Development course at Unisinos and am a Full-Stack Web Development student at Trybe.

-I believe that technology is present in all areas and with it we have the possibility to cause positive impacts in the world and I want to be a part of it!
+I do believe that technology is present in all areas and with it we have the possibility to cause positive impacts in the world and I want to be a part of it!

  - :blue_book: Currently learning in order to become a full-stack developer;
  - :heavy_check_mark: ShellScript, HTML, CSS, Java, Python and JavaScript;